 Restoring optimal Soil functionality in degraded areas within organic Vineyards

-Land transformation to adapt fields to mechanization is a common practice in perennial crops, and it includes land leveling, deep ploughing, stone-breakage, etc.
+Land transformation to adapt fields to mechanization is a common practice in perennial crops, and it includes land levelling, deep ploughing, stone-breakage, etc.

 Since soil variability is usually high, soil manipulation frequently results into reduced soil fertility, water retention capacity and soil biodiversity.